SDGClassification/benchmark/README.md

 The SDG Classification Benchmarking Dataset is an open and public resource for evaluating and comparing SDG classification models.
 It consists of text snippets (2 - 3 sentences), which have been carefully labeled and verified by a team of human experts.

-**Note**: The benchmarking dataset currently only covers SDG 7.
+**Note**: The benchmarking dataset currently only covers SDGs 7 and 10.
 We will be expanding the benchmarking dataset to other SDGs in the coming months.

 ## Table of Contents<!-- omit from toc -->